 Investing in gold is a worthwhile pursuit in almost any place you may live, not just the Philippines.
 As paper money loses value, gold seems to keep its value.
 It’s a good hedge against inflation.
 When it comes to the point where you need to sell gold, don’t look to me for answers.
 I have never sold gold to anyone or any place.
 In fact, if I ever get into the situation where I need to sell gold, I’ll have to do research and learn how to sell gold without getting ripped off.

 Wearing gold in public places in the Philippines isn’t a good idea.
 That is, unless you want to lose that gold.
-In the city of Manila, gold necklaces, bracelets, watches and even rings (including the fingers) have been stolen from people who proudly wear their gold.
+In Manila, gold necklaces, bracelets, watches and even rings (including the fingers) have been stolen from people who proudly wear their gold.
 The incidents have decreased since the 1980s, but it still happens.

 Can you believe I don’t own any gold?
 I don’t wear jewelry.
 Ever.
 The only thing I wear is a cheap watch.
 I don’t even wear a wedding ring, but that’s a different story I don’t want to write about.
 The only thing I’ll say about it is: Fat finger.